 This one of my biggest struggles when it comes to productivity for anything blogging-related.
 Right now, blogging is a hobby.
 Sure, I make money from it.
 But that isn’t my main source of income and I don’t rely on that income to pay my bills each month.
 At work, I’m expected to finish my projects on time.
 My job relies on it.
 But what happens if I don’t write my latest blog post, or don’t design a new product for the Etsy shop?
 The repercussions are limited since I’m doing this only for myself.
 Because of that, I find giving myself strict deadlines keeps me accountable.
 I’m also upfront on my blog about my post schedule, so I feel more accountable to my readers.
 Finally, I talk about my goals and plans with my husband.
 Having someone to encourage me and push me to follow through is a huge boost to my accountability and, therefore, my productivity.

-What habits are killing your productivity?
+What are habits killing your productivity?

 JOIN THE TRIBE!